gilt/tech-blog/_posts/2017-06-14-data-plumbing.md

  }}
 ```

-Then to encode an UUID to Avro, usinng Scala, you can do something along these lines:
+Then to encode an UUID to Avro, using Scala, you can do something along these lines:
 ```Scala
 /** Converts UUID to avro bytes. */ def encodeAvro( uuid: UUID): GenericData.Fixed = {